 Indicator IC18-Number of restrictions applied for non-payment of water accounts C18-Number of restrictions applied for non-payment of water accounts per 1000 properties Definition The number of restrictions applied to residential and non-residential customer's water supply services for non-payment of water accounts during the reporting year (restrictions).
 The number of restrictions applied to residential and non-residential customer's water supply services, per 1000 connected properties, for non-payment of water accounts during the reporting year (restrictions/1000 properties).

 Intent Reporting on restrictions and legal actions is important for transparency and accountability and informs an understanding of customer and community outcomes.
-General supporting notes Restrictions applied for non-payment of reaccounts include: • fitting of a device to reduce water flow disconnection of a customer's supply due to non-payment of an account and exclude: disconnections carried out due to unsafe infrastructure connected to the service provider's system customers who choose to disconnect from the service provider's water supply system customers threatened with disconnection due to non-payment of accounts but where no actual disconnection or restrictor is applied.
-Multiple restrictions or disconnections for one customer should be counted as separate instances.
+Restrictions applied for non-payment of residential and non-residential customer accounts include: fitting of a device to reduce water flows due to non-payment of an account disconnection of a customer's supply due to non-payment of an account and exclude: disconnections carried out due to unsafe infrastructure connected to the service provider's system 2 customers who choose to disconnect from the service provider's water supply system General supporting notes customers threatened with disconnection due to non-payment of accounts but where no actual disconnection or restrictor is applied.
+Hotes Multiple restrictions or disconnections for one customer should be counted as separate instances.
 Where a formal policy (State, Territory or organisation), legislation or regulation prohibits a service provider from restricting customer supply they should report this indicator as "Not applicable" (NA) and document why supply restrictions are not used.
 For example, "State policy enacted through licence conditions does not allow for customer restrictions" or "As part of the States COVID response restrictions were not applied in the 2021-22 reporting year".
 Where no such policy, legislation or regulation exists and a service provider elects to, or does not, apply restrictions in a given year they should report a value of 0.
-C18 = (IC18 / C4) x 1000 Derivation = ([IC18-Number of restrictions applied for non-payment of water accounts] / [C4-Total number of connected properties: water supply]) x 1000
+C18 = (IC18 / C4) x 1000 = ([IC18-Number of restrictions applied for non-payment of water accounts] Derivation / [C4-Total number of connected properties: water supply]) x 1000